DepressedBunnys/GBF-Timers/V2/README.md

 3. Changed level up emoji
 4. Renamed season to semester
 5. Made leveling up easier for semester level and account level, 300 and 500 less respectively
+6. Added average time between breaks
+7. Added semester recap in the reset command
+8. Added the help command in the registry command as a tutorial

 ### Bug Fixes
 1. Fixed an issue where the pause command would run but never update the data to the DB.